 Alimony is a payment that is ordered to be made by one spouse or former spouse to another in order to help sustain that person financially moving forward.
-Spousal support is another term that is used to describe alimony — spousal support and alimony in Virginia are interchangeable terms.
+Spousal support is another term that is used to describe alimony—spousal support and alimony in Virginia are interchangeable terms.
 Alimony can be ordered to be made in periodic monthly payments or in one lump sum.

 Spousal support is awarded when the parties to the marriage have a substantial difference in their earning or earning capacity.
 For example, if one individual has been a stay at home parent for a number of years, and the other spouse has been the sole breadwinner in the family, that would be a case that might have an alimony or spousal support component to it.
 The idea behind alimony is to sustain the lesser paying spouse at a certain financial level that is supposed to be comparable to what existed during the marriage.

-A Virginia alimony attorney experienced in family law will best be able to assist anyone in determining alimony.
+A Virginia alimony lawyer experienced in family law will best be able to assist anyone in determining alimony.
 Unlike child support, there is no specific and strict rule the court has to follow in terms of determining whether support should be paid and how much.
-As a result, having a family law attorney in Virginia who has experienced litigating spousal support cases will provide an individual a better opportunity to make the best case possible to the court regarding a person’s spousal support case.
+As a result, having a family law attorney in NoVa who has experienced litigating spousal support cases will provide an individual a better opportunity to make the best case possible to the court regarding a person’s spousal support case.

 The court is required to look at the ability of the higher-earning spouse to pay as well as the financial needs of the lower earning spouse.
 There are also a number of factors that are set out within Virginia law to be considered in making a spousal support determination.
 The two main components in consideration of alimony are how much one spouse can pay and how much the other spouse needs.